ritesrnjn/react-mui-js-comp-gen/readme.md

 #### Development

+1. `npm install`

-1. `npm run babel` Watches js file for changes and compiles it.
+2. `npm run babel` Watches js file for changes and compiles it.

-2. `serve dist` starts a node server and run the compiled script in browser.
+3. `serve dist` starts a node server and run the compiled script in browser.

 #### Build